wei30172/vue-animation/README.md

 # vue-animation

-Built a reusable Animation component with Vue 3 and Composition API.
+A reusable List Animation built with Vue 3 and Composition API.

 ## Project Screenshots